iafonov/cosmonaut/README.md

 ## Response

   Response is structure that you have to fill in order to send data to client.
 It consists of code, headers and response data.
-In most cases you shouldn't use this fields directly but rather it's more convenient to invoke on of several built-in rendering helpers or create your own to hide complexity and make your actions smaller and easier to understand.
+In most cases you shouldn't use this fields directly but rather it's more convenient to invoke one of several built-in rendering helpers or create your own to hide complexity and make your actions smaller and easier to understand.

     typedef struct http_response {
       int code;